RomanBoegli/godbbench/README.md

 ### Custom Script Mode

-Since the variety and quality of the synthetic benchmarks are limited to a few basic operations, it is much more recommended to test the database systems with custom scripts.
+Since the variety and quality of the synthetic benchmarks are limited to a few basic operations, it is much more recommended testing the database systems with custom scripts.
 This allows to not only account for a use case-specific data scenario but also to test more realistic and thus often more complex CRUD operations.

 Custom scripts require certain annotations to correctly render statements into individual benchmark tasks.
-Everything below such an annotation, e.g.\ various SQL statements delimmited with a semicolon, define a single benchmark.
+Everything below such an annotation, e.g.\ various SQL statements delimited with a semicolon, define a single benchmark.
 These annotations must follow a strict pattern which is explained below.

 ```code